Sangley Point Airport: Redevelopment into international airport

 The bidding for the redevelopment of the airport was opened on December 17, 2019.
 The sole bidder consisting of a consortium of China Communications Construction Company and MacroAsia Corporation was awarded the contract on February 12, 2020, but the contract was terminated in January 2021 due to various deficiencies of the submission of requirements of the consortium.

 Bidding was reopened in February 2021, but failed in October after no bids were submitted.
 In November 2021, the SPIA Development Consortium submitted an unsolicited proposal.
-The consortium, led by Cavitex Holdings Inc. and Yuchengco Group of Companies, is composed of MacroAsia Corporation, Samsung C&T Corporation of South Korea, Munich Airport International GmbH (the management services arm of Munich Airport), and the London-based Arup Group.
+The consortium, led by Cavitex Holdings Inc. and Yuchengco Group of Companies, is composed of MacroAsia Corporation, Samsung C&T Corporation of South Korea, Flughafen München GmbH (the management services arm of Munich Airport), and the London-based Arup Group.
 The consortium was granted the original proponent status in January 2022, and was awarded the contract on September 15 after successfully overcoming the Swiss challenge set by the provincial government.

 The first phase of the project would involve the construction of the first of four runways.
 The airport would initially have a capacity of 25 million passengers annually, with plans to construct a second runway and expand capacity to 75 million passengers annually.

+In July 2024, the Philippine Competition Commission approved the contract between the Cavite LGU and Yuchengco-led House of Investments and Luis Virata’s Cavitex Holdings Inc. consortium.